Bicycles v. Motor Vehicles: Who Owns the Road?

 A common misconception is that if the operator of a bicycle, motor vehicle, or even a pedestrian is at fault at all, no matter how slight, they are precluded from seeking compensation for injuries sustained.
 This is false.
 California is a comparative negligence state, which allows a person to seek compensation for their injuries even if they were at fault 1% or 99%.

-At Aitken Aitken Cohn, we pursue justice on behalf of our clients even when they are partially responsible for their injuries.
+At Aitken Aitken Cohn, our Orange County personal injury lawyers pursue justice on behalf of our clients even when they are partially responsible for their injuries.
 Recently, our firm received a substantial jury verdict in a comparative negligence case in San Francisco, CA where our client was traveling on her bicycle through an intersection when she was struck by a taxicab making a right turn.
 The jury was asked to determine if the defendant was at fault, and if so, what percentage of fault was attributable to the defendant.

 Plaintiff was operating her bicycle on a city street and approached an intersection on the right side of the Defendant taxicab.
 Video recording inside the taxicab showed that the cab driver did not look over his shoulder to check off his blind spot.
 Defendant argued that Plaintiff was traveling too fast for the conditions and had Plaintiff been traveling at a safe speed, Defendant would have been able to detect her.